techiediaries/techiediaries/_posts/2017/2017-09-09-ionic-background-mode.md

 * Media streaming,
 * Real-time Messaging etc.

-Now lets see an example for how to use this plugin.
+Now let's see an example for how to use this plugin.
 We are going to create an Ionic 2+ app that plays audio and keeps playing it even when it's in the background.

-So go ahead and create a new Ionic 4/Angular (also Ionic 3) project.
+So go ahead and create a new Ionic 5/Angular (also Ionic 4) project.

-## Create Ionic 4/Angular Project
+## Create Ionic 5/Angular Project

 Using your terminal or command propmt (Windows) run the following command:

     ionic start bg-mode-example blank --type=angular

-Next navigate inside the project folder:
+Next, navigate inside the project folder:

     cd bg-mode-example

-Then install the required Cordova plugins and Ionic Native wrappers.
+Next, install the required Cordova plugins and Ionic Native wrappers.

+## Installing the Background Mode Cordova and Ionic Native Plugins

-First let's install the background-mode plugin:
+First, let's install the background-mode plugin:

     $ ionic cordova plugin add cordova-plugin-background-mode
     $ npm install --save @ionic-native/background-mode

-Then we need to install the Native Audio plugin:
+Next, we need to install the Native Audio plugin:

     $ ionic cordova plugin add cordova-plugin-nativeaudio
     $ npm install --save @ionic-native/native-audio

-Next open let's import and add these plugins to the list of providers in app main module.
+Next, let's import and add these plugins to the list of providers in app main module.

 Go ahead and open **src/app/app.module.ts**: